llm-bible/llm-bible.github.io/_publications/pfeiffer2022lifting.markdown

 bibkey: pfeiffer2022lifting
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2205.06266"}
-tags: ['Training Techniques', 'Model Architecture', 'Pretraining Methods', 'Transformer', 'Pre-Training', 'Applications']
+tags: ['Transformer', 'Pre-Training', 'Applications', 'Model Architecture', 'Training Techniques', 'Pretraining Methods']
 ---
 Multilingual pre-trained models are known to suffer from the curse of multilinguality, which causes per-language performance to drop as they cover